Island View RTC Tuition, Controversies, Actions Taken and Situation Today

 Many former residents have also reported that sedatives were given at Island View to quell disobedience.

 The local Syracuse Police Department has responded to 219 emergency calls at the facility’s address between January 2005 and October 2020.
-Many of the calls have been related to abuse, sex offenses or suicide attempts.
+Many of the calls have been related to abuse, sex offenses, or suicide attempts.

 Breaking Code Silence

 Former Island View RTC and Elevations residents, including Island View alumni actor Misha Osherovich, attended a rally held by Paris Hilton in protest of alleged abuse at Provo Canyon School and programs for at-risk youth, and spoke out about the abuse they claimed occurred.
-Elevation’s clinical director, Jordan Killpack, is a former Provo Canyon School therapist.

-“Freaky” star Osherovich described in Them about their experience at Island View.
-Osherovich likened what the facility did to conversion therapy.
-Osherovich tweeted their support for the Breaking Code Silence movement.
 The American Bar Association hosted a panel with Osherovich, Hilton, Senator Sara Gelser, and the mother of a former Island View RTC resident, which explored youth being funneled into prison-like “behavior modification” centers under the guise of treatment and conversion therapy.

-Other alumni have come forward alleging abuse as part of the Breaking Code Silence movement.
 The former students describe being held in seclusion rooms, sleep deprivation, attack therapy, and being drugged with psychotropics, amongst other things.
+They officially closed its doors as of April 25th, 2014.